 A BRT line slated for Federal Boulevard will cost about $300 million, according to CDOT, which is in the early stages of planning another route for Colorado Boulevard, as well.
 According to the transportation department, the "high-frequency transit service" will be "more reliable, convenient and accessible" compared to traditional bus services in the Denver area, which make longer stops and get stuck in traffic at intersections.

-But the Colfax Avenue BRT will also close two lanes of car traffic during construction and once completed, and Denver residents who live near the major thoroughfare worry that will lead speeding cars onto nearby residential roads.
+But the Colfax Avenue BRT will also close two lanes of car traffic during construction and once completed, and Denver residents who live near the major thoroughfare worry about that leading speeding cars onto nearby residential roads.

 Denis Moynihan has lived a block from Colfax Avenue for more than a decade.
-He's says he worried "the Colfax BRT will redirect speeding drivers away from Colfax Avenue and down 13th, 14th, 16th, 17th and 18th avenues," which are all residential roads located two to three blocks from Colfax Avenue and run parallel to it.
+He's says he worried "the Colfax BRT will redirect speeding drivers away from Colfax Avenue and down 13th, 14th, 16th, 17th and 18th avenues," which are all parallel residential streets located two to three blocks from Colfax.

 "It's going to drive more high-speed traffic onto adjacent avenues and streets, into the neighborhoods," Moynihan adds.
 "These streets are already dangerous thoroughfares for pedestrians, cyclists, children, pets, wildlife — anything that happens to be there."